Basford, Nottingham: Demography

 According to the 2011 census, Basford has a population of 17,277.
 The average household size is 2.20 people and the population density 42.80 people per hectare.

 Basford is a multi-cultural area.
 Old Basford is predominantly white but New Basford is more diverse.
 Overall, according to the 2011 census, it has 70.1 per cent of White British and 29.9 per cent of other ethnicities, including 11.5 per cent Caribbean, 3.3 per cent Indian, 2.7 per cent Pakistani and 3.3 per cent other European.
 According to the survey, Basford includes people from 51 countries outside the UK.

 The suburb includes a number of Sikh gurdwaras, Muslim mosques, Hindu, Taoist, Confucianist and Buddhist temples, Jewish synagogues, and churches of Asian, African, Arab, European, Caribbean and South American origin.
 The main Christian denominations have St Aidan's Church (Church of England), St Leodegarius Church (Church of England) and Basford Road Baptist Church.
 The nearest Roman Catholic church is Our Lady of Perpetual Succour in Brooklyn Road, Bulwell.
 The Nottingham Basford congregation of Jehovah's Witnesses also has a hall.

 Education

 Children in the Basford area usually attend Southwark Primary and Infants School, Heathfield Primary School, Whitemoor Primary School or Old Basford School.
 The only secondary school in the area is the Ellis Guilford School and Sports College in Bar Lane.
 This has been refurbished with a new school building, changing rooms, sports hall, tennis courts and football pitches.

 Transport

 Trams

-Basford is served by several stops of the Nottingham Express Transit system including Shipstone Street, Wilkinson Street (inc Park & Ride), Basford, Davids Lane and Highbury Vale, which is the nearest stop to the Basford United stadium at Greenwich Avenue. :
+Basford is served by several stops of the Nottingham Express Transit system including Shipstone Street, Wilkinson Street (inc Park & Ride), Basford, David Lane and Highbury Vale, which is the nearest stop to the Basford United stadium at Greenwich Avenue.